 City Residents Ages 13+ Asked to Submit One-Time Project Ideas from November 10 – December 10

-How should the City of Durham spend funding in its next round of participatory budgeting?
+How should the City of Durham spend $2.4 million in its next round of participatory budgeting?
 Residents can soon submit their ideas for one-time projects beginning tomorrow.

 Participatory Budgeting (PB Durham) is launching its third cycle of project funding in 2023, and city residents ages 13 and older are encouraged to submit their ideas for one-time projects from November 10 through December 10.